-The Joyetech ATOPACK Penguin ($23.99 from VaporDNA) is the newest all-in-one style device released by Joyetech.
+The Joyetech ATOPACK Penguin ($29.99 from Vapor4Life) is the newest all-in-one style device released by Joyetech.
 It comes with 2ml / 8.8ml capacity and a built-in battery.
 Joyetech creatively developed the JVIC (Juice Vertical Injection Coil) system for the Penguin, using a unique method of vertical juice injection protecting what matters.
 The battery can get fully charged more quickly than normal ones.
-This device was inspired from the Antarctic penguin, hence the name.
+This device was inspired by the Antarctic penguin, hence the name.
 BTW, you can also check out my top list for best vape mods of 2017.

 Joyetech Penguin Design

 As its name suggests, the design of the Joyetech ATOPACK Penguin was inspired by the adorable flightless bird we all know and love.
 It has quirky look but has a replaceable 8.8ml tank with replaceable coils (0.28 ohm and 0.6 ohms).
 It has an internal 2000mah battery and can be safely charged at 2A (standard high power USB phone charger amperage).

 Aside from its huge ink-like cartridge style system, the other cool feature is that the airflow is determined by the coil itself, so the 0.6 ohm actually has a tighter draw than the 0.28 ohm.

 The downside thou is that coils are seldom available, but I have 2 penguins because there were no US-based stores that carried the coils.
 The button is in a really easy to accidentally-get-pressed place – I am habitually bad at locking mods and haven’t had a problem like this since I got off of tubes.
 5 clicks to lock it.
 Easy fix.